 - New and existing patients can complete our telehealth request form to have a physician practice contact you.

-- Existing patients can log into your MyChart account to schedule a virtual visit.
+- Existing patients can log into your MyChart account to schedule a virtual doctor visit.

 How to Prepare for Your Visit

-Talking to your doctor during this visit will be much like an in-person visit.
+Talking to your doctor online will be much like an in-person visit.
 Patients can easily prepare for the telemedicine appointment – some tips to consider:

-- Write down any questions that you want to be sure to ask your doctor
+- Write down any questions that you may want to ask your doctor

 - Charge or plug in your phone, computer or tablet; get some paper and a pen for taking notes.
 If you feel you may need anything such as a thermometer or asthma inhaler, have that with you, too.